Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Introduction

 The structure of this paper is as follows.
 In \cref{sec:background} we provide pertinent background on the error model and DD from the perspective of group averaging.
-We discuss standard Pauli-group DD as well as DD implemented using the stabilizers and or logical operators of a stabilizer code.
-In \cref{sec:QEC-LDD-Thm} we state and prove the QEC-LDD Theorem.
-We also illustrate the theorem using the example of the $[[4,2,2]]$ code.
-We then turn to our experimental demonstration of high-fidelity logical Bell states in \cref{sec:expt-design}.
-This section describes our experimental design and methodology, evidence that both physical DD and error detection with postselection improve logical Bell state fidelity, and finally the evidence that the hybrid QEC-LDD strategy is significantly better.
+We discuss standard Pauli group DD, as well as encoded DD, i.e., DD implemented using the stabilizers and/or logical operators of a stabilizer code.
+In \cref{sec:expt-design} we describe our experimental design and methodology.
+We then turn to our experimental demonstration of high-fidelity logical Bell states in \cref{sec:expt-results}.
+This section describes our experimental design and methodology, evidence that both physical DD and error detection with postselection improve logical Bell state fidelity, and finally, the evidence that the hybrid QEC-{N}DD strategy significantly outperforms both standalone dynamical decoupling and error detection.

 We conclude in \cref{sec:discussion} and provide supporting technical details in the Appendix.